Xaeroid/Drawing-App/README.md

 # Drawing-App

-A drawing app created using React.js
+A drawing app created using React.js.
+Features:-
+1. white canvas for drawing
+2.